Future of Search, SEO, Jagger & Google Analytics

 • It satisfies Google’s criteria for relevance and importance.
 Linking site owners include your article and link because, in doing so, their site becomes more useful to visitors, and their business gains credibility and authority.

-• It generates hundreds of free links quickly enough to make it worth your while, but not so quickly as to raise red flags at Google (in the form of link dampening).
+• It generates hundreds of free links quickly enough to make it worthwhile, but not so soon as to raise red flags at Google (in the form of link dampening).

 • You get a lot of qualified referred traffic who already trust you and your expertise.
-This satisfies Google’s visitor popularity criteria, while at the same time bringing you a lot of extra customers.
+This satisfies Google’s visitor popularity criteria while also bringing you a lot of extra customers.

 Conclusion

-The lesson from Jagger is, don’t try and trick Google!
+The lesson from Jagger is, don’t try to trick Google!
 They’ve got more money and more brains than virtually any company in the world.
 It’ll only end in tears!
-Don’t spend time and money trying to make your site look important and relevant.
-Instead, spend that time and money actually making it important and relevant!
-Content – the real content behind the optimization – is the answer.
+Don’t spend time and money trying to make your site look essential and relevant.
+Instead, spend that time and money actually making it meaningful and relevant!
+Content—the real content behind the optimization—is the answer.
 After all, whether it’s an article or a web page, it’s the content that keeps ‘eyes on paper’, and that’s what it’s all about.

 Happy optimizing!